cicada-lang/inet-cute/docs/articles/type-system-as-homomorphism-between-monoids.md

 we can construct two monoids to be the space of terms and types.
 And we can interpret concepts in type system as equations in monoid.

+- The reverse is NOT true, given a type system, only when the terms of the type system is designed to be Church style (every term can be inferred) instead of Curry style, can we view it to be a homomorphism between monoids.

+  When the terms are in Curry style, beside `infer`, we also need `check`.

 # Example: A syntax for the terms of linear logic

 Let's define two concrete monoids and a homomorphism between them,